 If the new Galaxy Note 10.1 2014 Edition is too rich for your blood, you're in good company.
 Woot.com is here to alleviate your conflicting desires for a "premium" Samsung tablet at a not-so-premium price.
 The service has put various models of the older Galaxy Note 10.1, the Galaxy Note 8.0, and the Galaxy Tab 2 on sale.
 They're all refurbished, but come with significant discounts.

 The best deal of the lot is probably the Galaxy Note 8.0 (16GB), which can be had by itself for $279.99.
+That's a full $130 off the price of a new, non-refurbished unit.
+You can also get a bundle with a tablet pouch for $289.99 or with an 8GB MicroSD card for $299.99.
 Read More

 Besides the Galaxy Gear and Note 3, Samsung has made official a new "2014 edition" Note 10.1.
 While, if its name is anything to go by, the 10.1 has long to go before release, Samsung gave us some early hands-on time with the tablet.